 ThS 164.
 Theological Perspectives on Nature.
 Study of central issues in theology through an examination of various concepts of nature, such as those found in the Bible, Origen, Irenaeus, Augustine, and St. Francis.
 Each concept of nature says something different not just about the natural world, but also about what it means to be human and what our relationship with and responsibility for the natural world should be.
 In combination with a Philosophy course from the approved list, this course satisfies the Examined Life LADR.
-Not open to students who have credit in 100-level theological studies courses.
-Must be completed by the end of the sophomore year.
-Meets the major requirement for an introductory course.

 ThS 165.
 Theology and Ethics.
 Focuses on topics and texts in ethics and raises questions everyone struggles with throughout life.
 What is the good life?
 What does it mean to be a good person?
 How do we know what the good is?
 What is the nature of the good?
 Satisfies the RP CCR.
 In combination with a Philosophy course from the approved list, this course satisfies the Examined Life LADR.
-Not open to students who have credit in 100-level theological studies courses.
-Must be completed by the end of the sophomore year.
-Meets the major requirement for an introductory course.

 ThS 166.
 Theological Perspectives on Bodies.
 Study of central issues in theology through an examination of various perspectives on the meaning of the human body and embodiment.
 Questions that may be addressed: What does it mean to be embodied?
 What is the relationship between spirit and body?
 How do societies interpret bodies?
 What role do race, gender, sexuality and ability play in these interpretations?
 How do our actions and our beliefs serve to harm or care for bodies?
 What happens to the body when we die?
 In combination with a Philosophy course from the approved list, this course satisfied the Examined Life LADR.
-Not open to students who have credit in a 100- level theological studies course.
-Must be completed by the end of the sophomore year.
-Meets the major requirement for an introductory course.